You get a proposal. It says €20,000. You sign it. Six months later you've spent €55,000 and the system is running, but barely covering its costs.

 Change management for AI implementations includes:

-- Internal project management.
-Someone on your team needs to own the implementation: coordinate with the implementer, manage stakeholder expectations, gather feedback, sign off on milestones, handle post-launch issues.
-That person's time is a real cost even if they're already employed.
+• Internal project management.
+Someone on your team has to own the rollout, gather feedback, and sign off on milestones.
+Their time is a real cost even if they're already on payroll.

 Hidden cost 4: Infrastructure and API usage